Quick count: Origin

-Methodology
+Method

 Sample-based election observation such as the PVT is grounded in statistics, namely the central limit theorem and the law of large numbers.
 When a group of observers has access to an official list of polling units (provided by the government or independent election commission), they can deploy a representative random sample of observers from their organization (or election-monitoring coalition of organizations) to polling stations who observe the process of the election and the posted vote count at each polling unit.
 Following the voting period, observers then transmit the information that they collect back to a central data center for analysis.
 This data can then be used to make independent and statistically-backed estimates of the vote-share per party or candidate, election turnout and conduct and administration of the election by the election management body.

 The approach is described in detail in the National Democratic Institute (NDI)'s The Quick Count and Election Observation.
 It is also briefly described in section 10B of the Handbook for Domestic Election Observers, published by the Office for Democratic Institutions and Human Rights (ODIHR), which is part of the Organization for Security and Co-operation in Europe (OSCE).